-HESTA holds \$64 billion of assets on behalf of over 900,000 members in the health and community services sector, 80% of who are women.
+HESTA holds \$66 billion of assets on behalf of over 900,000 members in the health and community services sector, 80% of who are women.
 The performance of those assets and our members' financial wellbeing can be materially impacted by even small changes to the retirement system.
 Our members rely on us to ensure that their retirement story is told, and that their working life is considered in complex policy deliberations.

 Our typical member is a 43-year-old female.
 She works in health or community services where she earns on average 15.9% less than her male counterpart doing the same job with the same skills.
 She spends considerable time caring for others in an unpaid capacity which adds enormous economic benefit to the country.
 Because of all this, at 43, she has less than \$30,000 in superannuation and will not be financially secure in retirement.
 The way in which HESTA operates and invests matters to our members because they participate in a system that doesn't yet adequately provide them with economic security.
+Unfortunately, only 33.7% of our members are currently on track to be retirement ready due to their low incomes, the gender pay gap and broken work patterns.